Associated staff

 Email: Craigronald.Lamont@glasgow.ac.uk

-Craig Lamont was a Research Associate working on the Editing Robert Burns for the 21st Century project, specifically on the Correspondence and Poetry of Robert Burns.
+Craig Lamont is a Lecturer in Scottish Studies.
+He is a Research Associate working on the Editing Robert Burns for the 21st Century project, specifically on the Correspondence and Poetry of Robert Burns.
 Craig has published on Burns’s print culture and bibliography, as well as the eighteenth century more generally.
 One of the Craig’s chief outputs, under the aegis of the project, was the free online Bibliography of Robert Burns for the 21st Century (2016; 2018).
-Craig’s day-to-day on the Burns project involved sourcing and transcribing manuscripts, tracking variants (or ‘collating’) in print editions of Burns, and organising other outputs such as video documentaries and social media.
-Craig was also part of another major eighteenth-century editing project funded by the AHRC: ‘The Collected Works of Allan Ramsay’ (PI Murray Pittock), where he worked with fellow Burns colleagues Rhona Brown and Jim Caudle.
+Craig’s day-to-day on the Burns project involves sourcing and transcribing manuscripts, tracking variants (or ‘collating’) in print editions of Burns, and organising other outputs such as video documentaries and social media.
+Craig is also part of another major eighteenth-century editing project funded by the AHRC: ‘The Collected Works of Allan Ramsay’ (PI Murray Pittock), where he works with fellow Burns colleagues Rhona Brown and Jim Caudle.
 His monograph, The Cultural Memory of Georgian Glasgow was published by Edinburgh University Press in 2021.
-He is now Lecturer in Scottish Studies at the University of Glasgow.

 Centre Administration